thediavel/RL-ThesisProject-ABB/README.md

 The comparePerformance method creates a set of graphs for analysing the performance of the RL agent with respect to reward and voltage stability.
 Example of printed graphs are Figure 4.2-4.7 in the published report.
 There are also a set of printouts which are further explained in the published report.
+Running the comparePerformance method takes about 5-10 minutes.

 ### Creating a new benchmark
 The benchmark is a case that is compared to when running the comparePerformance method.
 The benchmark is further explained in the published report.